-- Develop and maintain a whole school culture that promotes the benefits of high attendance. - Have a clear school attendance policy which all staff, pupils and parents understand. - Regularly monitor and analyse attendance and absence data to identify pupils or cohorts that require support with their attendance and put effective strategies in place. - Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - Share information and work collaboratively with other schools in the area, local authorities, and other partners when absence is at risk of becoming persistent or severe.
+- Develop and maintain a whole school culture that promotes the benefits of high attendance. - Have a clear school attendance policy which all staff, pupils and parents understand. - Regularly monitor and analyse attendance and absence data to identify pupils or cohorts that require support with their attendance and put effective strategies in place. - Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - Share information and work collaboratively with other schools in the area, local authorities, and other partners when absence is at risk of becoming persistent or severe. - Regular attendance at school also helps to build strong and positive relationships with students and staff alike which can act as protective factors when facing difficult times.
 The links below provide further information and support on attendance and engagement: